yxuansu/MAGIC/README.md

 ##### 6.3.3.
 Visually Grounded Story Generation with Magic Search:
 **[Note]** Recall that, in this example, our story title is 'The Girls <|endoftext|>'.

-Now, let's generate the story conditioned on the top-1 image
+Now, let's generate the story conditioned on the retrieved image
 ```python
 from IPython.display import display
 k, alpha, beta, decoding_len  = 5, 0.6, 0.15, 100